 Across our projects, Panel works with a wide range of freelance collaborators and consultants to help us research, develop and deliver our programme with care.

-Panel’s identity was handmade by artist Mick Peter using plywood, panel pins and plastic.
+Panel’s graphic identity was handmade by artist Mick Peter using plywood, panel pins and plastic.

 At once both a sculpture and a logo, it reflects our interest in the interplay between material culture and digital graphic design communication, capturing the individual personality of a signature.